Sew Me Shut

 Severus grimaced, surprising Voldemort.
 The man usually did his best to keep a blank mask in place, so he must be in pain.

 "Any problemsss?" he asked in an almost mocking way, a light hissing tone tainting his voice.
 Such a tone he saved exclusively for his followers.
 It kept the fear from receding, and it kept their loyalty in check.
-Severus shivered, but he briefly wondered if it was because of his obvious wounds or because of his tone.
+Severus shivered, but he briefly wondered if it was because of his obvious blood loss or because of his tone.

 "N-no Milord." he softly, his voice cracking in pain.